EduDose

 Which part of the following sentence contains a grammatical error?

-It should be ‘for most of the people’ in place of ‘in respect of most of the people’ in the fourth part of the sentence.
+It should be ‘was’ in place of ‘were’ in the fourth part of the sentence.

 Which part of the following sentence contains a grammatical error?